MHA Live at Home Community Support Project

 View all projects

 Live at Home was established in 1989 by Methodist Homes for the Aged (MHA), a charity providing care homes, housing and support services for older people throughout Britain.
-The local Live at Home schemes offer services and support to help older people lead independent, active and fulfilled lives and to live securely in their own homes.
+The local Live at Home schemes in Leeds offer services and support to help older people lead independent, active and fulfilled lives and to live securely in their own homes.

 We are now recruiting enthusiastic and dedicated Specialist Volunteer Befrienders to provide an older person with short term support: